-- i) The report be noted. - ii) The Head of Service, LEP Co-ordination be asked to extend the timescales for the programme of work and bring forward consultation with the business community. - iii) The research undertaken by Greater Manchester be emulated in Lancashire with specific reference to the areas highlighted in the narrative above.
+- i) The report be noted. - ii) The Head of Service, LEP Co-ordination be asked to extend the timescales for the programme of work and bring forward consultation with the business community. - iii) The research undertaken by Greater Manchester be emulated in Lancashire with specific reference to the areas highlighted above.